InsightDataScience/kafka-streams-examples/example2/README.md

 * Consume messages from this topic on the console
 * Check schema registry endpoint to see the schema

-Use avro-producer example from the `prodcuer` folder
+Use avro-producer example from the `producer` folder